 OWL-Entrepreneur: Insect meadows instead of fallow land (29.5.2018)

 Lecture at the Dialogue forum 2018: „Operation Biodiversity“

 On 13th March 2018 representatives of economy, politics and environmental organisations will discuss ideas at the dialogue forum „Operation Biodiversity“ in Berlin.
 Dr. Hans-Dietrich Reckhaus presented Insect Respect's aspired goal to protect insects.
 According to Reckhaus, companies must fundamental rethink their strategies and should take responsibility for the environment and the loss of biodiversity.

 Insect Respect was honored for their ambitious goal – Insect Respect has become a member of Biodiversity Good Company Initiative.
 Furthermore, Dr. Hans-Dietrich Reckhaus presented the joint project „Day of Insects“ as a possibility for environmentalists and business representatives to exchange lots of ideas.
 The project is listed as a good example on the action platform „Operation Biodiversity“.

 „Day of Insects 2018“

-After the fruitful conference „The Value of Insects“, which took place in November 2017, numerous people will meet up in Bielefeld once again on the topic of insects dying.
-They will come together to discuss and connect on the 22nd March 2018.
-As initiator of Insect Respect and CEO of the company Reckhaus, Dr. Hans-Dietrich Reckhaus will introduce new cooperations and projects encouraging a different treatment of the six-legged animals.
+After the fruitful conference „The Value of Insects“, which took place in November 2017, numerous people met up in Bielefeld once again on the topic of insect decline.
+They came together to discuss and connect on the 22nd March 2018.
+As initiator of Insect Respect and CEO of the company Reckhaus, Dr. Hans-Dietrich Reckhaus introduced new cooperations and projects encouraging a different treatment of the six-legged animals.